nasa/cumulus/docs/features/granule_uniquification.md

 * CMR - Exported CMR metadata will now have UMMG/XML appropriate metadata populating the `ProducerGranuleId` in workflows that make use of the `Update Granules CMR Metadata File Links` task.
 For more information/specifics see the [task README](https://github.com/nasa/cumulus/blob/master/tasks/update-granules-cmr-metadata-file-links/README.md)
 * Metrics - Granule objects newly ingested/updated will have the `producerGranuleId` field populated
-* Lzards - Granules ingested using the updated task component will now have `producerGranuleId` field populated as part of the lzards metadata.
+* Lzards - Granules ingested using the updated task component will now have `producerGranuleId` field populated as part of the LZARDS metadata.
 * Orca - no impacts, pending Orca updates that make use of the new field

 ## Migration From Prior Versions

-Users migrating to the release using this feature will need to migrate their database to make use of and populate the new `producer_granule_id` field in the postgres database.
+Users migrating to the release using this feature will need to migrate their database to make use of and populate the new `producer_granule_id` field in the Postgres database.
 Details of this transition are documented in the [upgrade notes document](doc:update-granules-to-include-producer_granule_id).

 ### Existing Workflow Updates